teamneusta/pw_comments/Documentation/Introduction/Index.rst

 What is 'pw_comments'?
 ----------------------
-pw_comments is an extension for TYPO3 which adds the possibility to post comments on pages (similar to the comment function in blogs) or extension entries like tt_news-news.
-This extension is based completely on Extbase and Fluid.
+pw_comments is an extension for TYPO3 CMS which adds the possibility to post comments on pages (similar to the comment function in blogs) or extension entries like news (or even tt_news).

 .. _requirements:

 Requirements of pw_comments
 ---------------------------
-- PHP 7.1
+- PHP 7.1+
 - TYPO3 8.7 or 9.5

 .. _features: